 - Students will demonstrate competence in the use of computers for graphical analysis of data, manipulation of databases, numerical modeling and internet researches.

 - Graduating seniors will demonstrate competence in research project development, execution, completion and reporting.

-- Student interns will be able to use meteorological skills to make an operational weather forecast
+- Students will be able to use meteorological skills to analyze real-time weather data available via the internet and other data sources to make an operational weather forecast.

 To learn more about the Physics, Astronomy, and Meteorology department, please follow the links below